Tchotchke (pronounced Chotch-kee)

 Tchotchke have played shows with other exciting emerging bands from the North East music scene including The Noise and The Naive, Swine Tax, Slurs, Parastatic and Twist Helix among others.
-The band played at RPM Records Newcastle for Record Store Day 2018 and also supported Annie Hart of Au Revoir Simone and Canada’s The Dears at the O2 on the Newcastle leg of their UK Tour.
+They also supported The Primitives, Hers, Annie Hart of Au Revoir Simone and Canada’s The Dears at the O2 on the Newcastle leg of their UK Tour.

 Reviews "They produce such a beautiful sound with oodles of shoegazey goodness, a touch of Sonic Youth’s indie-rock and plenty of lush melodies all over the place."
 Parastatic / NARC Fest